|

 half-Pollock and half-Peckinpah."

-Splatter was formed after saxophonist Dave Barrett
+Splatter formed after saxophonist Dave Barrett

 (then a member of Club Foot Orchestra) saw a 1987